realqdbp/Vanilly/README.md

      - Moving in any way kicks you out of AFK
    - **Backpack**
      - `/backpack` opens a players personal backpack
+     - `/backpack all` opens a public backpack
      - size equal to a double chest
      - items are persistent (no loss on death)
    - **Craft**
      - `/craft` opens the crafting menu
+   - **ChangeUpgrade**
+     - `/changeUpgrade`
+     - Temporary way to change the efficiency upgrade level
    - **Enderchest**
      - `/enderchest` opens your personal enderchest
    - **Freecam**